dmcooller/S2ZonaConfigurator/README.md

 - Support mods in JSON format
 - Automatically unpack necessary config files from the game
 - Eliminate the mods conflicts by packing them into a single PAK file
+- You will be warned if JSON mods have conflicts with each other
+- Generate a single PAK file with all the mods
 - Copy additional files like assets to the **~mods** folder
-- Generate a changelog file (optional)
+- Generate a changelog file
+- Generate a diff file with the changes made by the JSON mods in a format of your choice
+- Generate a diif file with the changes in pak mods

 ## For Users